 \section{Conclusions}

-We have considered BSDEs with a possibly unbounded generator.
-Under two cases of Lipschitz-type generator, we give sufficient conditions for the existence of unique solution pairs.
-These are novel conditions as compared to existing ones, and are either weaker or not comparable (in general) with the existing ones.
-A comparison theorem is also given.
-It is to be expected that these results will be useful in tackling more difficult problems with unbounded generator, such as the BSDEs with a quadratic growth and the Riccati BSDE, which play a fundamental role in stochastic control.\\
+We have considered two classes of BSDEs with possibly unbounded generator.
+The first class has a Lipschitz-type generator, whereas the second class has a continuous generator that satisfies a certain linear growth condition.
+In both cases we have given sufficient conditions for solvability.
+We expect that these results will prove to be useful in tackling more difficult problems with unbounded generator, such as the BSDEs with a quadratic growth and the Riccati BSDE, which play a fundamental role in stochastic control.